Chocolate Spice Cake with Caramel Icing

 - Caramel popcorn with peanuts, optional

 - Preheat oven to 350°.
-Line bottoms of two well-greased 9-in. round baking pans with parchment paper; grease paper.
+Line bottoms of 2 well-greased 9-in. round baking pans with parchment; grease paper.
 In a microwave, melt chocolate; stir until smooth.
 Cool slightly.

 - In a large bowl, cream butter and sugars until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in chocolate.
 In another bowl, whisk flour, baking powder, cinnamon, salt, allspice and cloves; add to creamed mixture alternately with milk, beating well after each addition.